Home My Council Performance Performance Dashboard – April – October 2025

 Percentage of major planning application decisions overturned at appeal

-• Commentary: Performance at the end of Q1 2025/26 is 10.2% which is over the target of ‘Less than 10%’.
+- Commentary: Performance at the end of Q2 2025/26 has been calculated by MVDC to be 12.2% which is over the target of ‘Less than 10%’.
 The 10% threshold is the level at which the government considers the quality of decisions could be poor and may intervene.
 However, the overall number of major application appeals in Mole Valley is low and therefore the calculation can be impacted by the outcome of very few appeal decisions.
 In this dataset are two major applications on allocated development sites were refused and then allowed at appeal as the then emerging Local Plan transitioned from having limited weight (when the decision was taken) to having significant weight (when the appeal was considered).
 The Council are now moving forward with the newly-adopted Local Plan and the policy position is now clear.
 Should the government consider intervening it would usually give a Local Planning Authority an opportunity to explain any circumstances that may have led to the result.
-It is considered that the explanation set out here are reasonable reasons for an exception.

 Housing Land Supply